borkshop/shon/README.md

 -   `:jshon` means that the value of the argument must be expressed with JSON or SHON with JSON possibly embedded in place of values.
 -   `:json` means that the value of the argument must be expressed with JSON.
+-   `:input` produces a readable stream from a file name, or `-` for standard input.
+    Standard input is implied if the argument is optional and the argument is omitted.
+-   `:atinput` produces a readable stream, from the literal argument, or from a file name if prefixed with `@`, or standard input if `@-`.
+-   `:output` produces a writable stream from a file name, or `-` for standard output.
+    Standard output is implied if the argument is optional and omitted.

 Future versions of this library will introduce further type annotations for reading and writing by file name or `-`.